Diesel vs gasoline cars: Which is better?

 Video: 4 Major Diesel vs Gasoline Differences

-Diesel vs gasoline: Filling fee comparison
+Diesel vs gasoline cars: Filling fee comparison

 One point to bear in mind when considering diesel vs gasoline cars is the filling cost.